 9 Tips for Photography by Bike

-One of the most amazing aspects of riding a bike is the ability to truly immerse yourself in the world around you, seeing things you would not notice inside the metal box of a car.
-If you’re photographically inclined, you’re sure to get some of your best shots while on bike adventures.
+One of the most amazing aspects of riding a bike is the ability to truly immerse yourself in the world around you, seeing things you would not notice inside the closed-off box of a car.
+If you’re photographically inclined, you are sure to get some of your best shots while on bike adventures.

 Carrying and using a camera while biking isn’t always simple, so we’ve put together a list of tips to make it easier.